Life as a Digital Nomad: My Advice and Truths

 In response to an increasing number of reader emails I hope the following answers to questions I'm regularly asked, will help offer an insight on how I became a digital nomad, how I maintain this lifestyle and furthermore, offer advice to those who may be considering life as a location independent freelancer.
 It's fair to say that there are many other ways that you can make money while travelling or leading a nomadic lifestyle, but freelancing is what I do so that's what I can comment on.

-The more I am asked questions about my lifestyle, the more I think they can ultimately be addressed in my answers to the following;
+The more I am asked questions about my location-independent lifestyle, the more I think they can ultimately be addressed in my answers to the following;

 What job do you do as a digital nomad?

 Some months I earn lots of money.
 Some months I don't.
 I earn a lot less than I did as a full-time employee but my outgoings are considerably less too.
 I'm also a member of a team.
-My boyfriend runs a number of online businesses so as long as our combined income exceeds our combined outgoings we're happy.
+My partner runs a number of online businesses so as long as our combined income exceeds our combined outgoings we're happy.
 It's funny how these fundamentals remain the same even when you live an unconventional lifestyle.

 I have created a presentation and workshop all about how to get started as a freelancer and how to do this while travelling full-time .
 You can find out more about Going Freelance and how I can help you with this here.